tcbrindle/NanoRange/README.md

 #### `constexpr` support ####

-In C++20, most of the existing algorithms in `<algorithm>` will be marked `constexpr`, and so will be callable at compile time.
+In C++20, most of the existing algorithms in `<algorithm>` will be marked `constexpr`, and so will be usable at compile time.
 While the ranges proposals do not currently feature `constexpr` support, it seems inevitable that this will be added at some point.
 As an extension therefore, all of the fully reimplemented algorithms in NanoRange (with the exception of those